MahsaAlishah/taskify/README.md

 - **Routing**: Implemented protected layout structure using `react-router-dom` and `Outlet`.

 ---
 *"Implemented a centralized state management system using **React Context API and useReducer** to handle complex application logic, eliminating the need for external state management libraries."*

-این جمله نشان می‌دهد که شما معماری React را به خوبی درک کرده‌اید و بیهوده از کتابخانه‌های سنگین استفاده نمی‌کنید.